mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ### Constructing Dataset Generator Function

 Construct a generator function that defines the data return method, and then use this function to construct the user-defined dataset object.
-This method is appliable for simple scenarios.
+This method is applicable for simple scenarios.

 ```python
 import numpy as np